albonico/NERDS/README.md

 source myvenv/bin/activate
 ```

-Either in the virtual environment or on your computer, install the required packages:
+Either in the virtual environment or on your computer, install the required packages via:

 ```
-pip3 install pandas 1.4.0
-pip3 install jinja2 3.0.3
+pip3 install -r requirements.txt
 ```

 Then run the generator.py script to produce the html files (as detailed further down)